 Implied Consent Violation

-Persons charged with a DUI/DWI may also be charged with an Implied Consent Violation if they refuse to submit to a blood or breath test to determine the person’s blood alcohol content.
-The officer, not the driver, chooses which of the 2 tests to administer.
+Persons charged with a DUI/DWI may also be charged with an Implied Consent Violation if they refuse to submit to a chemical test (typically blood or breath test) to determine the person’s blood alcohol content.
+The officer, not the driver, chooses which test to administer.
 After submitting to the chemical test of the officer’s choice, the driver may then request an independent test of his or her choice, even though the officer need only provide very limited assistance in obtaining the independent test.
 A motorist does not have a right to speak with a DUI lawyer in Tennessee before choosing whether or not to submit to a chemical test.

 Implied Consent Violation Penalties